See Your Cameras Without Picking Up Your Phone

 If you have security cameras – Ring, Wyze, Nest, Arlo – you’re checking them on your phone.
 Which means unlocking, opening the app, waiting for the feed to load, then putting it away.
 Every time the dog barks.
 Every time you hear something outside.

 An old iPad on the kitchen counter, showing your camera feeds all the time, turns that into a glance.
-Front door, backyard, driveway — always visible.
+Front door, backyard, driveway – always visible.
+And if you don’t have cameras yet, the tablet itself can work as a security camera with the right app.

 What You Can Set Up